LoopKit/loopdocs/docs/faqs/safety-faqs.md

 ## Health app permissions

 Do not let other apps, such as Spike App or MyFitnessPal, on your iPhone write carbohydrates to Health app.
 Loop could read those carbohydrates and you could be dosed for those carbohydrates.
-You can read more about Health permissions [here](../build/health.md#loop-permissions).
+Check your [Health](../build/health.md#loop-permissions) permissions.

 ## Finish your Medtronic priming